kristopolous/mansnip/README.md

 ## Why hasn't this existed forever?

-man pages don't really encode a lot of semantic detail.
+Man pages don't really encode a lot of semantic detail.
 The format is pretty old.
 There's been a number of replacements, such as [GNU info](https://www.gnu.org/software/texinfo/manual/info-stnd/) and [BSD mdoc](https://mandoc.bsd.lv/) (`man 7 mandoc_mdoc`) but the ones you have on your system are probably boring old man files.
 Ah, inertia.

 Being old, it's primarily concerned with formatting and not any kind of meta-information.
 And boy can it format!
 Try using the `groffer(1)` tool and do something like `groffer ffmpeg`.
 You'll hopefully get a very beautiful PDF popping up on your screen, excellent for printing out and keeping in a 3-ring binder next to your Rolodex and FAX machine.
 Did you know groff is in a lineage that goes back to the [1964 RUNOFF](https://en.wikipedia.org/wiki/TYPSET_and_RUNOFF) program on MIT's IBM 7094 CTSS?
 A mere year after Licklider's [Intergalactic Computer Network](https://en.wikipedia.org/wiki/Intergalactic_Computer_Network) memo leading to what you *probably* call "the internet" these days.